netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

   value: "X.X.X.X"
 ```

-Update the Citrix ADC VPX VIP in the `cic.yaml` in the below field with the private IP address of the VIP created during VPX azure instance.
+Update the Citrix ADC VPX VIP in the `cic.yaml` in the below field with the private IP address of the VIP assigned during VPX azure instance creation.

 ```
 # Set NetScaler VIP for the data traffic